 Christmas is here; there’s no getting away from it.
-The Coca Cola truck has graced our TV screens, Greggs have released their festive bake and Mariah Carey will be bellowing out those well-known lyrics and Michael Bublé will be lining up his re-appearance.
+The Coca-Cola truck has graced our TV screens, Greggs has released their festive bake and Mariah Carey will be bellowing out those well-known lyrics and Michael Bublé will be lining up his re-appearance.

 While we take advantage of Black Friday deals and finish our Christmas shopping, with November 26th (Cyber Monday) being the year’s biggest day for online retail sales, have you ever thought about how important post-Christmas sales are to industries?

 Here, with car dealers, Lookers, we take a look:

 Boxing day sales

 Last year, the post-Christmas sales of £11 billion made December Britain’s biggest spending month to date.
 Bargain hunters have a field day on Boxing Day, with certain prices cut by up to 92%.
 This firm favourite in the shopping calendar is used by retailers as a way to clear their old stock, and shoppers have now made these sales a tradition.
 Last year saw over 23 million shoppers hunt for deals on Boxing Day.

 The New West End Company predicted that more than £50m would have been spent on London’s West End on 26th December 2017, with sales across the country totaling over £4.5 billion.
 This dwarfed the Black Friday figures of £1.67 billion, with companies such as Next placing a lot of emphasis on this day.
 They resist the urge to follow suit and don’t reduce their products for a sale until Boxing Day, bringing crowds flocking to their stores the day after Christmas.